 How Small Businesses Can Outsource Smarter

-Successful outsourcing depends less on which platform you use and more on how clearly you define what you actually need.
+Successful outsourcing depends less on which platform you use — and more on how clearly the task is defined within your overall workforce structure.

 Before outsourcing any task, small businesses should ask: